-The ISSA Boat Master Certificate is a course addressed to candidates that already have a good understanding of sailing/boat handling, nautical terminology and safety at sea and wish to commercially skipper power driven yachts up to 15m LOA The aim of the course is to increase the candidates' nautical knowledge to competently take on the duties of a Boat Master on board a yacht, during the day and night hours and up to 20 NM from shelter in fair weather, and moderate sea conditions.
-Upon completion, the students are eligible to undertake the ISSA Master Power Yacht 200GT Course
+The ISSA Inshore Skipper Certificate is a course aimed at candidates who have completed the ISSA Yacht Crew course and have a good understanding of sailing/boat handling, nautical terminology and safety at sea.
+The aim of the course is to increase the candidates' nautical knowledge to competently take on the duties of a inshore skipper on board a yacht, in daylight hours within sight of land.